Part 3: Semi-Comprehensive CFD Software

 Other Points

 We found that both setting up a case and getting it running were very intuitive.
 However, we found it challenging to balance computational expense and accuracy, as methods for determining convergence of simulations was atypical compared to other software packages.
 Typically, convergence of a simulation is measured by the minimization of the global numerical errors in solving the system of algebraic equations representing the discretized version of the relevant partial differential equations.
 As a steady-state simulation progresses, these “residuals” track to lower and lower values and the “error” in the solution is reduced.
-Typically, residual values are tracked per “iteration” of the numerical solver and a stopping criterion can be set such that the code is run until residuals reach a certain target value (such as 1.0E-4 or so).
-Within OMNIS, though, such residuals were not handled as is typical.
+Generally, residual values are tracked per “iteration” of the numerical solver and a stopping criterion can be set such that the code is run until residuals reach a certain target value (such as 1.0E-4 or so).
+Within the Fidelity environment, though, such residuals are not handled as is typical.

 Licensing and Cost